eliranwong/uniquebibleapp-alpine/README.md

 # Restart Unique Bible App

-By default, Unique Bible App is automatically launched when you first log into the web interface via localhost:3000.
+By default, Unique Bible App is automatically launched when you first log into the web interface.
 In case you close it and want to restart it, right click and select "Unique Bible App".

 # Reload docker container